 Readers: Are you surprised?
 Comment below.

-Correction: A previous version of this story stated that ETIAS is a visa.
+Corrections: A previous version of this story stated that ETIAS is a visa.
 The European Union delegation to the United States has clarified, however, that “the European Travel Information and Authorization System is not a visa.
 It’s an online travel authorization similar to ESTA.”
 ESTA is the United States’ travel authorization program that applies to Europeans.
+A previous version of this story also misspelled Liechtenstein.
+It has been corrected.